 Unity offers several approaches for resolving a reference to a GameObject in the scene.
 A common choice is to use the object's name, either with the GameObject.Find method, which will look through all the objects in the scene, or by searching through the names of another GameObject's children for a match.
 Both of . . .

 It happens at every hackathon.
 Progress slows down, finishing basic functionality takes forever, the list of requirements grows and grows while motivation decreases, and eventually you stop and think:

 That's it, we're screwed.

 Resist the temptation to throw in the towel and don't ditch the event.
-The most valuable experience to be . . .
+The . . .